BruceEckel/WinterTechForum-hugo/content/schedule/index.md

 ***********************************

-> All Conference Dessions, Lightning Talks and the Hackday Showcase Lightning Talks are held at the Center for the Arts (CTA)
+> All Conference Sessions, Lightning Talks and the Hackday Showcase Lightning Talks are held at the Center for the Arts (CTA)

 Monday
 ------